AJ231097/Cybersecurity-learnings/README.md

 - We can use basic+dns filter to filter and check for the FTP traffic.
 Wireshark filter to see the flow of events `ftp.request.command` or `ftp-data`.
 - AgentTesla is an example of malware that can use FTP to exfiltrate data stolen from an infected Windows host.

+## Email Traffic
+- Modern mail servers and email clients encrypt email traffic end-to-end by default.
+You shouldn't see email traffic from or to an external IP in an enterprise environment unless it's something like Gmail or Outlook.
+- Wireshark filter for unsecure email traffic: `imap or pop or smtp`

+## Tor Traffic
+- Contains  HTTPS to random domain names over TCP ports 8080 and 8443.
+Tor traffic by itself is inherently not malicious.